-- Departments are expected to elect APC representatives for the following academic year in April and communicate this appointment to the APC Chair and college dean via email no later than April 30. - Departments are responsible for appointing APC representatives and ensuring they attend the first APC meeting of the semester.
+- 1. Colleges and the Library are expected to elect UCPC representatives for the following academic year in April and communicate this appointment to the UCPC Chair and college dean via email no later than April 30. - 2.
+Colleges and the Library are responsible for appointing UCPC representatives and ensuring they attend the first UCPC meeting of the semester. - 3.
+Members are responsible for reviewing the agenda and all circulated documentation prior to the meeting.

-- Members are responsible for reviewing the agenda and all circulated documentation prior to the meeting. - Members should either come to the APC meetings prepared to speak on behalf of their department's proposals/reports or bring along a guest who can.
-Proposals/reports without representation may be held over to the next meeting. - Members are responsible for keeping their department chairs and colleagues informed about APC agendas and actions.
-Sharing the agenda prior to the meeting, and a brief summary email highlighting actions regarding the department's proposals and university-wide policies following the meeting, is recommended.
-Members who represent multiple disciplines are responsible for everyone they represent being well-informed of APC agendas and actions.
+- 4. Members should either come to the UCPC meetings prepared to speak on behalf of their areas of representation proposals/reports or bring along a guest who can.
+Proposals/reports without representation may be held over to the next meeting. - 5.
+Members are responsible for keeping their areas of representation and colleagues informed about UCPC agendas and actions.
+Sharing the agenda prior to the meeting, and a brief summary email highlighting actions regarding the proposals and university-wide policies following the meeting, is recommended.
+Members who represent multiple disciplines are responsible for all areas of representation being well-informed of UCPC agendas and actions.

-APPENDIX T: ACADEMIC POLICIES COMMITTEE (APC) POLICIES, PROCEDURES, AND FLOW CHART
+APPENDIX T: UNDERGRADUATE CURRICULUM AND POLICIES COMMITTEE (UCPC) POLICIES, PROCEDURES, AND FLOW CHART